 The promise ring as a pre-engagement ring is a more modern concept.
 As courtships have grown longer, people have come to give promise rings as a sort of midway guarantee.
 “These days, what you’re saying with a promise ring is eventually we’ll get married, but as of now we’re not ready,” says Khordipour.
 “It gives both parties reassurance that the relationship will keep going.”

 What Does a Promise Ring Look Like?

-The short answer: there is no answer!
+The short answer is: there is no answer!
 Like engagement rings, promise rings are available in a variety of styles.
-The ring should be tailored to the wearer’s individual taste, but not so over-the-top that it can’t be worn every day.
+The ring should be tailored to the wearer’s individual taste but not be so over-the-top that it can’t be worn every day.
 Here are some popular trends in promise ring styles:

 - Smaller diamond rings.
-Large solitaires have long been associated with engagements, but stones at 0.25ct and below are a common way to give a promise ring that indicates a future engagement.
+Large solitaires have long been associated with engagements, but stones at 0.25 carat and below are a common way to give a promise ring that indicates a future engagement.

 - Simple bands.
-Whether it’s set with gemstones, engraved with initials, or solely a precious metal, a band-style promise ring is a more subtle approach.
+Whether it’s set with gemstones, engraved with initials, or solely made of precious metal, a band-style promise ring is a more subtle approach.

 - Birthstone rings.
 Giving the wearer his or her birthstone is ideal for longevity, as the ring can be worn alongside an engagement ring later on.

 - Cluster rings.
 Several stones grouped together sparkle like an engagement ring without trying to stand in for one.
 “It bridges that gap,” says jeweler Melanie Casey.
 “It can be worn on either hand and doesn’t make people look engaged when they aren’t actually engaged.”